 Quantum recorded a special charge of \$7 million in the third quarter of fiscal year 2001 related to its DLTtape drive division.
 This was a result of Quantum's decision to establish close proximity between its design and manufacturing operations in order to accelerate time-to-market for future products within its DLTtape drive product family.
 This has impacted engineering, marketing and administrative employees in Shrewsbury, Massachusetts, as these positions were transitioned to Boulder, Colorado.
-The special charge is related to severance, benefits and costs associated with terminated employees affected by this plan.
+The special charge is related to severance and benefits and costs associated with terminated employees affected by this plan.

 Quantum has reduced its workforce in this area by 200 employees.
-As of September 30, 2001, 180 employees had been terminated, representing \$4.2 million in cash expenditures.
-The remaining 20 employees were terminated in October 2001.
+During the third fiscal quarter of 2002, the severance program was completed, representing \$4.2 million in cash expenditures.